Roflane/libbase/README.md

 ### libbase
-This lib contains very handy functions.
+This dll contains very handy functions.
 In addition, these functions can be easily imported from C#.

 ```csharp